Lenox1999/Lenox1999/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a my discord bot and countless side projects
-- 🌱 I’m currently learning Fullstack Web, Node.js, Discord.js, Linux
+- 🌱 I’m currently learning C, Linux
 - 💬 Ask me about anything, assuming that i dont know anything about it
 - 📫 How to reach me: Twitter @j0shisnotmyname
 - 😄 Pronouns: he/him